sensebox/senseBoxMCU-core/arduino/samd/libraries/SDS011-select-serial/Readme.md

 Arduino library for dust Sensor SDS011 (Nova Fitness Co.,Ltd) which allows to choose the serial port used to communicate with the sensor.
 Based on the work of [ricky-z](https://github.com/ricki-z/SDS011)

+Tested with Arduino Mega 2560 and senseBox MCU.

 ## Usage

 * Define SDS object: